Privacy statement

-Department for Education: Stronger Practice Hubs information sheet on data collection and processing
+Department for Education Privacy Notice: early years stronger practice hubs information sheet on data collection and processing

-This information sheet includes an overview of the Stronger Practice Hubs programme and how the Department for Education (DfE) uses personal information specific to this programme.
+This information sheet includes an overview of the early years stronger practice hubs programme and how the Department for Education (DfE) uses (processes) personal information specific to this programme.

 For further information on the standards you can expect when we collect, hold or use your information, please refer to the DfE’s personal information charter.
 Here you will also find information on DfE as a data controller and how to contact us or make a complaint regarding your data.